 For casual employees, compassionate leave is unpaid.

+The entitlement to compassionate leave also applies when:

+a child is stillborn, where the child would have been a member of the employee's immediate family, or a member of the employee's household, if the child had been born alive; or

+the employee, or the employee's spouse or de facto partner, has a miscarriage.

 The employee must notify the employer as soon as practicable of the intention to take compassionate leave and will, if required by the employer, provide to the satisfaction of the employer proof of death or life threatening injury or illness.

 Compassionate leave may be taken in conjunction with other leave available under this Agreement.
 In determining such a request, the employer will give consideration to the circumstances of the employee and the reasonable requirements of the business.